 Eternal Vigilance is the Price of Liberty

 The establishment of Plymouth colony occurred on the cusp of the Age of Enlightenment, the successful prosecution of America’s intellectual and kinetic revolutions, and the critical mass of moral, economic, and artistic achievements of the 19th century.
-Yet 400 years after Bradford, today’s progressives are steering America toward anti-conceptual tribalism, and leading Christian conservatives like Sohrab Ahmari are writing in First Things magazine,
+Yet 400 years after Bradford, today’s progressives are steering America toward anti-conceptual tribalism.
+For example, leading Christian conservatives like Sohrab Ahmari are writing in First Things magazine,

 Restoring Western freedom requires us to rebind liberty to legitimate authority, to return the individual to his place as a member of the political community.
 Man is made for more than this world, and his final destiny is in the hands of the Almighty.

-The enemies of the Enlightenment’s individualism, and champions of mystical authority, are everywhere today.
+The enemies of the Enlightenment’s individualism; these champions of mystical authority, are everywhere today.
 In First Things, Ahmari claims Enlightenment ideals have led to “the eclipse of permanent truths, family stability, community solidarity, and the cult of competitiveness.”
-Life, liberty and the pursuit of happiness be damned, submission to “legitimate” authority, whatever that means, must be restored.
+Life, liberty and the pursuit of happiness be damned; submission to “legitimate” authority, whatever that means, must be restored.
 This denies natural law and the historical record.